kimon222/stock-market-analysis-forecasting/readme.md

 This project analyzes historical stock prices of S&P 500 companies and uses machine learning to predict future stock prices.
 The project utilizes Python, Pandas, Matplotlib, and the Random Forest algorithm to process and forecast stock data.
 The data is retrieved from Yahoo Finance and stored in an SQLite database for efficient querying and analysis.

-## Features
+## 💫 Features
-- **Stock Data Retrieval**: Fetches historical stock data for S&P 500 companies from the Yahoo Finance API.
+- **Stock Data Retrieval**: Fetches historical stock data for S&P 500 companies from the Yahoo Finance API
-- **Data Processing & Visualization**: Cleans and visualizes stock price trends using Pandas and Matplotlib.
+- **Data Processing & Visualization**: Cleans and visualizes stock price trends using Pandas and Matplotlib
-- **Machine Learning Model**: Implements a Random Forest model to predict stock prices based on historical data.
+- **Machine Learning Model**: Implements a Random Forest model to predict stock prices based on historical data
-- **Database Storage**: Stores stock data in an SQLite database for efficient querying and storage.
+- **Database Storage**: Stores stock data in an SQLite database for efficient querying and storage
-- **Model Evaluation**: Evaluates the model performance using Mean Absolute Error (MAE) and R-squared (R²).
+- **Model Evaluation**: Evaluates the model performance using Mean Absolute Error (MAE) and R-squared (R²)

 ## Requirements
 - Python 3.x